Protection scheme of the German savings banks finance group

 The objective of this scheme is to protect the member institutions themselves and to avert imminent or existing financial difficulties at these institutions.
 To achieve this, the protection scheme can, for example, contribute new liability funds, provide guarantees or sureties vis-à-vis third parties or even satisfy third-party claims.
 These measures may be combined.
 This is designed to rectify the problems faced by the institution in question and to avoid a bank resolution with regard to the SAG [Sanierungs- und Abwicklungsgesetz (Bank Recovery and Resolution Act)].

 The protection scheme has set up a risk monitoring system with corresponding organisational structures for preventative purposes.
 This system helps imminent financial difficulties to be identified early on/to prevent such difficulties from arising in the first place, and allows suitable counter-measures to be taken.
-In this way the triggering of a deposit guarantee event (see 2.) should be avoided so that the business relationship with the clients can be continued permanently and without limitations.
+In this way the triggering of a deposit guarantee event (see 2.) should be avoided so that the business relationships with the clients can be continued as contractually agreed.

 All the securities (not of an equity / regulatory capital nature, especially in accordance with recital 41, 44 of the EU Commission’s Communication 2013/C 216/01 of 30 July 2013 [Banking Communication („Bankenmitteilung“)]) that HSH Nordbank AG has issued will therefore continue to fall under the institutional protection of the guarantee system of the Savings Banks Finance Group (Art.
 39 (1) of the statutes).